 Construction of a family pedigree

 The family pedigree (family tree) is used to diagram inheritance patterns.
 Pedigrees are commonly used in genetic counseling.
-The pedigree uses conventional symbols to represent family members and pertinent health information about them (see Figure: Symbols for constructing a family pedigree Symbols for constructing a family pedigree A gene, the basic unit of heredity, is a segment of DNA containing all the information necessary to synthesize a polypeptide (protein).
+The pedigree uses conventional symbols to represent family members and pertinent health information about them (Professional.Fig. # Symbols for constructing a family pedigree Symbols for constructing a family pedigree A gene, the basic unit of heredity, is a segment of DNA containing all the information necessary to synthesize a polypeptide (protein).
 Protein synthesis, folding, and tertiary and quaternary... read more ).
 Some familial disorders with identical phenotypes have multiple patterns of inheritance.

 Symbols for constructing a family pedigree

 Phenotype is determined by gene expression as well as the genotype.

 Mechanisms regulating gene expression are being elucidated and include intron splicing, DNA methylation, histone reactions, and microRNAs.